Offset Log Cabin Quilt Block Tutorial

-The Offset Log Cabin block is kind of fun.
-It is almost the same as the regular log cabin block, but the light and dark bars are different widths.
-This results in a curved look, more or less depending on how much the difference is.
+The Offset Log Cabin block is almost the same as the regular log cabin block, but the light and dark bars are different widths. ย This results in a curved look, more or less depending on how much the difference is.

 Dark fabric: